Railways retires 32 officers in ‘public interest’

-The railways has prematurely retired 32 of its officers above the age of 50 years in public interest on grounds of inefficiency, doubtful integrity and conduct unbecoming of a railway servant as part of a periodic review, according to a statement.
+The Railways has prematurely retired 32 of its officers above the age of 50 in public interest on grounds of inefficiency, doubtful integrity and conduct unbecoming of a railway servant, as part of a periodic review, a statement said.
+In 2016-17, it had similarly retired four officers.

-The only time in recent history when the railways undertook such a move was in 2016-17 when four officers were prematurely retired.

 Periodic review of those attaining a certain age is part of the service rules of government employees, but rarely are they prematurely retired, officials said.